Scope/Description

 Verification

-- You are able to see your ZFS pool, datasets, and drives within the File Systems Tab, and Status Tab within the ZFS module.
+- You are able to see your ZFS pool, datasets, and drives within the Dashboard, Pools, and File Systems tabs within the 45Drives ZFS module.

 - If you are to run zpool status command within the Terminal you should see the output of the ZFS Pool, it’s VDEVs, and Disks.